 Another aspect of branding is your position in the marketplace.
 Who are your competitors?
 What niche in your product a part of?
 Are you luxury or economic?
 Are you geared towards one demographic based on gender or age?
 Delve deep into this and figure out as many specifics as you can.
 The more details you have, the more clarity you will have about your brand!

 In addition to creating a strong message, your visual branding should be easily recognizable as well.
 Choose a color scheme, fonts, and other visual specifics for your brand.
 Uniformity in your visual branding allows your message to be delivered in the same visual package on any platform.
-Consider a style guide, including fonts, colors and specific guidelines, the visual bible of your brand.
+Consider a style guide, including fonts, colors, and specific guidelines, the visual bible of your brand.
 Having consistency across all the visuals produced will create a sense of trust with consumers because you will create and meet the same expectations each time.
-Social media is just one of the ways which you can convey your visual brand, but remember that anything related to your brand can be shaped in a way that unifies your visuals and messages to the values and goals of your company.
+Social media is just one of the ways in which you can convey your visual brand, but remember that anything related to your brand can be shaped in a way that unifies your visuals and messages to the values and goals of your company.